 Fig. 9.
 Surface energy as a function of zirconium content between 1000 K and 1400 K for a surface with orientation (110).

-Fig. 9 depicts the surface energy for a system with a 110 surface.
-It can be noticed that similar to the100 system, the surface energy tends to decrease with Zr content but is almost constant above 25 at.% Zr.
-It can be also noticed that the temperature variation of the surface energy of this system is much lower the 100 system.
-However at 1400 K, similar to the 100 systems, it is clear that system is less stable since it is near melting temperature and the surface energy is also significantly higher but decreases with zirconium content.
+Fig. 9 depicts the surface energy for a system with a (110) surface as a function of concentration at different temperatures.
+It can be noticed that, similar to the (100) system, the surface energy tends to decrease with increasing Zr content, but is almost constant above 25 at.% Zr.
+It can also be noticed that the temperature variation of the surface energy of this system is much lower than the (100) surface system.
+However, at 1400 K, similar to the (100) surface, it is clear that the system is less stable and is undergoing significant surface roughening, due to the anomalously high surface energy at 1400 K. This degree to which the surface energy at 1400 K is an outlier decreases with increasing Zr content, similar to the (100) surface, and due to the increase in the melting point with higher amounts of Zr in the alloy.
+This phenomenon of surface roughening near the melting point was verified via ….

+Conclusions

 References